thierrygosselin/assigner/README.md

 Using computer with 16GB RAM is recommended.
 With more CPU and Memory comes faster computation time.
-If you decide to keep intermediate files during assignment analysis, you will need a large external drive (disk space is cheap use Thunderbold cables).
+If you decide to keep intermediate files during assignment analysis, you will need a large external drive (disk space is cheap).
-Solid State Drive will provide fast input/output.
+Solid State Drive and thunderbolt cables will provide fast input/output.

 If disk space and computer power is an issue, cloud computing with [Google Cloud Compute Engine] (https://cloud.google.com/compute/) and
 [Amazon Elastic Cloud Compute] (https://aws.amazon.com/ec2/) is cheap and can be used easily.